jotaelesalinas/laravel-aws-lightsail/README.md

 - [ ] Add an option in `config.ini` to enable maintenance mode in one environment.
 This way, the admins check that everything is ok while the users see the maintenance message.
 - [ ] Add an option to tell how many older instances are kept
 - [ ] Add https://letsencrypt.org/
+- [ ] Compare new commit hash to current commit, abort if equal